Consolidation 3.0: The golden age of financial consolidation

 - How do you create a new entity or a new account?
 How do you set the properties (such as debit/credit) for these new members?

-- How do you change consolidation, conversion, cash flow rules?
-Does this maintenance require any programming or are they updated using a no code user interface?
+- How do you change consolidation, conversion, and cash flow rules?
+Does this maintenance require any programming or are they updated using a no-code user interface?

-- Do the “out-of-the-box” reports and input forms work automatically regardless of the customer’s dimensions, or do they need to be configured, customized?
+- Do the “out-of-the-box” reports and input forms work automatically regardless of the customer’s dimensions, or do they need to be configured and customized?

 - How does the upgrade process work?

-These are just a few key elements to review during the second demonstration.
-It’s also important to insist on seeing all these items in action, as opposed to the vendor describing how it’s done (or simply answering “yes” to every question).
+These are key elements that we’ve prioritized in our Financial Consolidation application — and should be seen in action, as opposed to the vendor describing how it’s done (or worse, simply answering ‘yes’ to your every question).

-As the need for automation, reduced costs, faster implementations, reduced complexity, standard functionality, and autonomy become more critical, consolidation 3.0 is emerging to meet them.
+As the need for automation, reduced costs, faster implementations, reduced complexity, standard functionality, and autonomy become more critical, the Anaplan Financial Consolidation application is there to meet them.

-In choosing them, organizations will gain all the benefits of technology, a clearer financial picture and a greater ability to attract and retain the best talent.
+Organizations gain multiple benefits from this technology, a clearer financial picture, and a greater ability to attract and retain the best talent.